PhenoApps/Field-Book/docs/traits/trait-video.md

 ### Playback and management

-- Tap a video thumbnail in the trait area to play the clip in the media viewer.
+Tapping a video thumbnail in the trait area allows videos to be played in the media viewer with play and pause controls.
-- The viewer allows play/pause.